Part 1 - SharePoint Framework?

 Using and building React components for the SharePoint Framework

-During this module we'll cover the basics of React and how it's component system works.
-We will load components into our Framewokrk client side web parts.
+During this module we will cover the basics of React and how its component system works.
+We will load components into

 - What is React?

 - Building a SharePoint user interface using React

 - Create and use your own React components